ccmarris/python-bloxone/documentation/html/_sources/installation.rst.txt

 .. note::

-  If you are running MacOS Catalina Python 3 comes pre-installed.
+  If you are running MacOS Catalina (or later) Python 3 comes pre-installed.
   Previous versions only come with Python 2.x by default and you will therefore need to install Python 3 as above or via Homebrew, Ports, etc.

   By default the python command points to Python 2.x, you can check this using the command::